skip navigation

 Teen Speak

-Little / Few: indicating insufficient quantity for count and noncount nouns (Beg.–Int.
-ESL, Native Speakers)
+Little vs. Few: specify insufficient or minor quantity for count and noncount nouns

-A little water is in my glass. (enough)
+I have a little water in my glass.

 loose tooth